+5.1.3.
 Self-control problems.
 Self-control problems might affect lottery purchases if the enjoyment of playing is in the present, while the cost of buying the ticket (reduced consumption of other goods) is incurred later.
-To measure perceived self-control problems, the survey said, "It can be hard to exercise self-control, and some people feel that there are things they do too much or too little - for example, exercise, save money, or eat junk food.
+To measure perceived self-control problems, the survey said, "It can be hard to exercise self-control, and some people feel that there are things they do too much or too little-for example, exercise, save money, or eat junk food.
 Do you feel like you play the lottery too little, too much, or the right amount?"
-Our self-control problems bias proxy is the response to that question, on a seven-point scale from "far too little" (coded as -3) to "the right amount" (coded as +3).
+Our self-control problems bias proxy is the response to that question, on a seven-point scale from "far too little" (coded as -3) to "the right amount" (coded as 0) to "far too much" (coded as +3).

+5.1.4.
 Financial illiteracy.
 Financial illiteracy and innumeracy might affect lottery purchases by making it harder to evaluate risky prospects and correctly perceive small probabilities.
 Financial literacy is the share of correct answers on five standard questions from Lusardi and Mitchell (2014), and financial numeracy is the share of correct answers on three numeracy questions from Banks and Oldfield (2007).
 Our financial illiteracy bias proxy is the share of incorrect answers across all eight questions.

+5.1.5.
 Statistical mistakes.
 Poor statistical reasoning might similarly make it harder to evaluate risky prospects and correctly perceive small probabilities.
 The survey included three measures of statistical reasoning.
-First, we measured the Gambler's Fallacy (Jarvik 1951; Tversky and Kahneman 1971; Rabin 2002) by eliciting beliefs about the probability that an unbiased coin lands heads after three different sequences of heads and tails.
-The true probability is of course 50 percent.
-Gambler's Fallacy is the share of answers that differ from 50 percent; Table 5 reports that people gave some other answer 29 percent of the time.
-Second, we measured non-belief in the Law of Large Numbers (Benjamin, Rabin, and Raymond 2016; Benjamin, Moore, and Rabin 2018) by asking the probability that out of 1000 coin flips, the number of heads would be between 481 and 519 (correct answer = 0.78), 450 and 550 (correct answer = 0.9986), and 400 and 600 (correct answer = 0.9999).
+First, we measured the Gambler's Fallacy (Jarvik, 1951; Tversky and Kahneman, 1971; Rabin, 2002) by eliciting beliefs about the probability that an unbiased coin lands heads after three different sequences of heads and tails.
+The true probability is of course 50%.
+Gambler's Fallacy is the share of answers that differ from 50%; Table 5 reports that people gave some other answer 29% of the time.
+Second, we measured non-belief in the Law of Large Numbers (Benjamin et al., 2016, 2018) by asking the probability that out of 1000 coin flips, the number of heads would be between 481 and 519 (correct answer = 0.78), 450 and 550 (correct answer = 0.9986), and 400 and 600 (correct answer = 0.9999).
 Non-belief in the Law of Large Numbers is the average absolute deviation from the correct answer.
 Third, we asked people to calculate the expected value of four simple example lotteries.
 Expected value miscalculation is the share of answers that are incorrect.
-To construct our statistical mistakes bias proxy, we standardize each of these three measures to have a standard deviation equal to one in the 2020 sample, take the average, standardize the average to have a standard deviation equal to one in 2020, and recenter so that zero is the best score in 2020.
+To construct our statistical mistakes bias proxy, we standardize each of these three measures to have a standard deviation equal to one in the 2020 sample, take the average, standardize the average to have a standard deviation equal to one in 2020, and recentre so that zero is the best score in 2020.

+5.1.6.
 Overoptimism.
 Overoptimism could increase lottery purchases by increasing people's perception of the chance of winning.
 The survey said, "Imagine you could keep buying whatever lottery tickets you want, over and over for a very long time.
-For every \$1000 you spend, how much do you think you would win back in prizes, on average?"
+For every \$1,000 you spend, how much do you think you would win back in prizes, on average?"
 The survey also asked people to report how much "the average lottery player" would win back.
 Overoptimism is the difference between own and average person expected winnings per \$1 spent.

+5.1.7.
 Expected returns.
 Misunderstanding the expected returns for the average person might also affect lottery purchases.
 Expected returns is the response to the question, "Think about the total amount of money spent on lottery tickets nationwide.
 What percent do you think is given out in prizes?"